Phil Lord and Christopher Miller's unrealized projects: Untitled Universal Monsters comedic thriller

 In November 2020, it was announced that Lord and Miller would produce and possibly direct a Universal Monsters comedic thriller, with Wes Tooke set to write the screenplay based on the story idea from Reid Carolin, and Channing Tatum attached to star and produce through his Free Association company with Carolin & Peter Kiernan for Universal Pictures.

 The Premonition

 In May 2021, it was announced that Lord and Miller would produce and direct an adaptation of the book The Premonition: A Pandemic Story, which chronicles the early days of the COVID-19 pandemic.

 Untitled Hall & Oates biopic

 In a 2022 interview with /Film during promotion of The Afterparty, Lord and Miller expressed interest in making a biopic of Hall & Oates.

 Western TV series

-In March 2022, it was announced that Lord and Miller would produce Michelle Morgan's Western comedy series Western, in collaboration with Sony Pictures Television and Amazon Studios for Amazon Freevee, with a cast lead by Anna Konkle, Guy Burnet, Luca Diaz and Daniella Pineda.
+In March 2022, it was announced that Lord and Miller would produce Michelle Morgan's Western comedy series Western, in collaboration with Sony Pictures Television and Amazon Studios for Amazon Freevee, with a cast led by Anna Konkle, Guy Burnet, Luca Diaz and Daniella Pineda.
 In March 2023, Freevee passed on the series, and agreed that the series can be shopped around to another platform.